BitBloomTech/spawn/docs/input-file-definition.md

 }
 ```

 Separate nodes can be created by separating parameters into different JSON nodes.
 Parameters defined outside of the object are also applied on each node.
-The following creates two nodes, both with parameters named "alpha" and "beta", where the first node has parameter values of 4 and "tadpole" respectively and the second has values of 6 and "tadpole" respectively.
+The following creates two nodes, both with parameters named `"alpha"` and `"beta"`, where the first node has parameter values of 4 and "tadpole" respectively and the second has values of 6 and "tadpole" respectively.
 The names of the sub-objects (`"blah"` and `"blo"`) are not used but must be present to conform to the JSON standard:

 ```JSON
 {